Director of Ifri’s Centre for Energy & Climate

 - Sub-Saharan Africa

-Marc-Antoine Eyl-Mazzega joined Ifri's Centre for Energy as a Director in September 2017.
+Marc-Antoine Eyl-Mazzega joined Ifri's Centre for Energy & Climate as a Director in September 2017.

 Prior to joining IFRI, he spent six years at the International Energy Agency (IEA), notably as Russia & Sub-Saharan Africa Programme Manager where he conducted oil and gas market analyses and was responsible for institutional relations with these countries and regions.
 He also held various other positions, such as at the Robert Schuman Foundation, where he was in charge of a Ukraine observatory.